dotclear/dotclear/README.md

 In order to run Dotclear you need:

-- A web server (Apache, Cherokee, Nginx, lighttpd, etc.)
+- A web server (Apache, Nginx, lighttpd, Caddy, etc)
-- PHP 8.1 to 8.2 with the following modules:
+- PHP 8.1 to 8.3 with the following modules:
   - mbstring
   - iconv
   - simplexml